shawnweisfeld/CosmosToDo/deploy.md

 # connect our webapp to our cosmosdb
 az webapp config appsettings set -g $rg -n $webappname --settings endpoint=$endpoint primaryKey=$primaryKey

+# using the azure portal deploy an instance of Application Insights and get the Instrumentation Key
+az webapp config appsettings set -g $rg -n $webappname --settings InstrumentationKey=<your key>

 # Get the url to our website so that you can open it in a browser
 echo http://$webappname.azurewebsites.net

 ```